 Most therapists enter the field because a therapist helped them or someone they loved, and they hope to do the same for others.
 Sometimes we are successful.
 Sometimes we are not.
 Sometimes we look out and see a world of possibility, other times it feels darker and scarier.
 Relational-Cultural Theory provides hope not only of helping individuals heal, but of healing our world.

 The path of connection is filled with complexity, contradiction, and uncertainty.
-In the face of the unknowns and the humbling blindspots, we are dedicated to learning, to being responsive.
+In the face of unknowns and humbling blindspots, we are dedicated to curiosity.
 In a world that is increasingly disconnected, violent, and filled with fear, where community needs are obscured by individual greed and competition, we feel a commitment to connection.
 And in turning to connection, we feel hope.

 Judith V. Jordan and Maureen Walker, from Introduction to The Complexity of Connection, 2004